 Software: various Microsoft products (free and non-free)

-ma3d.com – Subscribe using your TU Delft student number.
+ma3d.com – Subscribe using your TU Delft student number and e-mail address.
 Choose the MSDNAA subscription.
 The MSDNAA subscription allows you to download various Microsoft products for free for educational or research use.

 Adobe Creative Suite / Creative Cloud